-The Pilbara iron project comprises 5 granted exploration licences, four of which, E47/2280 "Three Pools", E47/2291 "Eagle Pool", E45/3640 "Discard" and E45/3662 "Panorama" are located in the eastern Pilbara (Figure 7).
-The company also has 16 tenement applications, of which three are second-in-time and five are subject to ballot with multiple competing parties.
+The Pilbara iron project comprises 5 granted exploration licences, 4 of which, E47/2280 "Three Pools", E47/2291 "Eagle Pool", E45/3640 "Discard" and E45/3662 "Panorama" are located in the eastern Pilbara.
+The company also has 10 tenement applications, of which 8 are subject to ballot with multiple competing parties.
 Sheffield's strategy is to build up consolidated tenement holdings adjacent to infrastructure over time.